Rodney MacDonald: Life after politics

 After resigning as the MLA for Inverness, MacDonald founded a business development and consulting business called RMD Development Incorporated which owns a 4 star cottage operation called Ceilidh Cottages located in West Mabou, Nova Scotia.
 In June 2010, MacDonald was appointed to the Canada-Nova Scotia Offshore Petroleum Board.

 In September 2011, MacDonald was named CEO of The Gaelic College (Colaisde na Gàidhlig) in St. Anns.
 He created a Cape Breton Island-wide festival, "KitchenFest", which annually features more than 70 shows and more than 100 musicians.
 The college focuses on Gaelic language, music, culture, dance and craft.
 The college teaches multiple disciplines and cultural experiences to thousands of visitors and students each year.
 It is associated with Cape Breton University through a Memorandum of Understanding.
 He most recently was in the public eye when he condemned the provincial government's proposed cutting of the Gaelic Affairs Department budget by 40%.

+Additionally, in 2022, MacDonald faced scrutiny when he began lobbying the current Progressive Conservative provincial government, on behalf of Cabot Group as a community liaison, to lease one-third of the 215 hectares of land belonging to West Mabou Provincial Park to develop the company's third golf course.
+West Mabou Provincial Park is protected under the Provincial Parks Act and contains 17 rare and endangered animals and plants including piping plover, bank swallow, Canada warbler, scaly pelt lichen, and moonwort.
+MacDonald argued the purchase of the protected area would bring increased tourism and jobs to the Mabou area, but faced staunch local opposition from community members, politicians, and scientists alike who were concerned development on the beach would destroy habitat, become inaccessible to residents, and contribute additional stress to the post-COVID housing crisis present in the area.
+On April 20, 2023, Tory Rushton, Minister of Natural Resources and Renewables, announced that the provincial government would not consider Cabot Group's proposal to develop on West Mabou Beach and would reject a proposal if one was submitted to cabinet.